 - Bringing together public, private, and government entities to pursue legislative initiatives that will help facilitate advanced treatments—and ultimately a cure—for autism spectrum disorders.

 - Promoting all means to ease the burdens of families and loved ones affected by autism

 Please keep in mind that these are general goals for CARE.
 We are open to suggestions from the families, friends, and loved ones on the front lines of the war on autism.
 I want to personally thank each and every one of the parents and families who have dedicated themselves not only to their loved ones affected with autism, but also to raising awareness of the need for federal attention to this devastating and life-long disorder.

-We still have much work to do, and thus both Rep. Smith and I are once again proud to serve as co-chairs for the Coalition for Autism Research and Education for the 112th Congress.
-View the for 112th Congress Current Membership As we continue to build support from both the House and Senate, I will update this list as new Members are added.
+We still have much work to do, and thus both Rep. Smith and I are once again proud to serve as co-chairs for the Coalition for Autism Research and Education for the 115th Congress.
+View the list of Members of the Coalition for Autism Research and Education for the 115th Congress.
+As we continue to build support from both the House and Senate, I will update this list when new Members are added.
 If your Representative is not yet a Member, I encourage you to contact them directly and share your views on the importance of autism advocacy.